Faisal bin Musaid Al Saud

 Faisal bin Musaid Al Saud (Note: فيصل بن مساعد آل سعود) (4 April 1944 – 18 June 1975) was the assassin and nephew of King Faisal of Saudi Arabia and a grandson of Saudi Arabia's founder King Abdulaziz.
-He shot and killed King Faisal in March 1975 and was executed by beheading later that year in June.
+He shot and killed King Faisal in March 1975 and was executed by beheading in June that year.

 Early life

 Faisal bin Musa'id was born in 1944.
 His father was Prince Musa'id bin Abdulaziz, son of the founder of Saudi Arabia and half-brother to all the six Saudi kings, including King Faisal, who have succeeded the founder.
 Faisal bin Musa'id's mother was Watfa, a daughter of Muhammad bin Talāl, the 12th and last Rashidi emir.
 Musa'id and Watfa were divorced when Faisal was still young.
 Therefore, he and his siblings were much closer to their maternal Rashidi relatives than to their paternal Al Saud relatives.

 In 1965, Faisal's older brother Khaled was shot and killed by a Saudi police officer while he led an assault on a new television station in Riyadh that had been recently founded by King Faisal.
 Some people opposed the establishment of a national television service, as they considered it immoral to produce images of humans.
 While that is the official version, the details of his death are disputed and some reports allege that he actually died resisting arrest outside his own home.
 Regardless, no investigation over his death was ever initiated.

 Faisal had two other full siblings, Prince Bandar and Princess Al Jawhara.
 Saudi businessman Abdul Rahman bin Musa'id Al Saud is his half-brother.